 This allows the existing building to be fully understood and can accommodate the structural load of the new roof.
 Importantly for all roofing work, it is necessary to assess the fragility of the existing roofing surface and roof deck.
 We recently highlighted the historical use of structurally unsound RAAC roof decks, which created exactly the type of structural risk that should be taken into account.

-For a roof refurbishment to take place, it is of course necessary for both assessment and construction work to take place at heights.
+For a roof refurbishment to take place, it is necessary for both assessment and construction work to take place at heights and a worthy consideration for mitigating risk.
 This creates the risk of falls occurring, a serious risk to people working on the roof and to people below from falling tools and materials.

 Areas that are at high risk include: